 Back to the present:

-"HERE THEY COME," the Gun Captain announced loudly as three Mitsubishi ZEROS, all fully fueled and carrying five hundred pound bombs flying parallel to the ship at about 18000 yards peeled off one at a time to begin their death dive toward the Destroyer's starboard side.
+"HERE THEY COME," the Gun Captain announced loudly as three Mitsubishi ZEROS, all fully fueled and carrying five hundred pound bombs flying parallel to the ship at approximately twelve thousand yards peeled off one at a time to begin their death dive toward the Destroyer's starboard side.

 "Those three must have made it through the CAP (Combat Air Patrol) the Carriers launched earlier," Petty Officer Miller thought as he prepared himself for what was coming.